-- A wide selection of low sodium and low cholesterol recipes Specific recipes that are fun to prepare and share with grandchildren Recipes that have been reviewed by specialists in geriatric nutrition Light or hearty menu alternatives Favorite dishes contributed by a number of senior chefs.
+- A wide selection of low sodium and low cholesterol recipes Specific recipes that are fun to prepare and share with grandchildren Recipes that have been reviewed by specialists in geriatric nutrition Light or hearty menu alternatives Favorite dishes contributed by a number of seniors chefs.

-What food is good for the heart
+What food is good for the heart?

 The American Heart Association recommends eating more vegetables and fruits in your daily diet, whole grains, low-fat dairy products, poultry, fish, and nuts.
-Combined with the recommendations of the American Heart Association, today's Nutrition Recommendation recommends 15 heart favorite foods for everyone!
+Combined with the recommendations of the American Heart Association, today's Nutrition Recommendation recommends 15 heart-favorite foods for everyone!

 According to scientific research, a healthy diet is an important means to prevent heart disease.
 Introduce some good foods that are beneficial to protect heart health.